top image

 • Shifra Lansky, Postdoc, Weill Cornell Medicine, NY, USA

-• Shira Weingarten-Gabbay, Postdoc, Broad Institute of MIT and Harvard, MA, USA
+• Shira Weingarten-Gabbay, Postdoc, Broad Institute of MIT and Harvard, MA, USA and The Rockefeller University, NY, USA

 • Shiran Bar, Postdoc, Stanford University, CA, USA